 I woke up as the sun rose, and got my first view of an amazing vertical city.
 I’ve never seen anywhere else like it; skyscrapers and colonial architecture sit unevenly, side-by-side, built on the hills that once made this city so difficult to navigate.
 Bridges, new since Luis’ last trip here, have made connections that never existed over ravines and valleys, letting even the poorest residents make trips that were once impossible.

-Not every place is accessible by bridge, and automobile traffic is congested and slow.
-Many residents still walk due to poverty or to avoid congestion, and the city introduced a cable car system in 2014 to address their needs.
+Not every place is accessible by bridge though, and automobile traffic is congested and slow.
+Many residents still walk because they can’t afford a car or to avoid congestion.
+The city introduced a cable car system in 2014 to address their needs.
 This system, Mi Teleférico, connects La Paz with its poorer neighbor, El Alto, the highest major city in the world, built another 1,500 feet up the mountains.

 The cable cars were designed to cost less than the buses, and are powered by the sun.
 Residents use them to get to the sprawling markets in El Alto, and tourists use them for the stunning views of the cities below.